s-ol/mmm/README.md

 -----
 This repo is roughly split into three parts:

-- `mmm.dom`, `mmm.component`: polymorphic Lua/Moonscript modules web development.
+- `mmm.dom`, `mmm.component`: polymorphic Lua/Moonscript modules for web development.
   \[[code: `mmm`](mmm) - [docs](https://mmm.s-ol.nu/meta)\]
 - `mmmfs`: the CMS/FS powering [mmm.s-ol.nu](https://mmm.s-ol.nu).
   \[[code: `mmm/mmmfs`](mmm/mmmfs) - [article](https://mmm.s-ol.nu/articles/mmmfs)\]
 - the page contents: includes my portfolio, blog, experiments...
   authored using a mix of Moonscript, Markdown and HTML, thanks to the power of `mmmfs`.
-  \[[data: `root`](root), but you might want to read a bit about mmmfs before you jump in.
+  \[[data: `root`](root), but you might want to read a bit about mmmfs before you jump in.]

 Building & Viewing
 ------------------